 April 2017 Update on Us

 Today is the ten-year anniversary of when we left for our circumnavigation!
 We’ve been reflecting on how our life is so different now than it was ten years ago.
 It’s almost unbelievable how much life ebbs and flows.
-The latest with us: Eric got a new job as Vice President of Software Engineering for Jaunt, a … Continue reading April 2017 Update on Us
+The latest with … Continue reading →

 4/6/2017 14:52 furthur.talkspot.com

 This morning I awoke to some heart-breaking news, the daughter of a dear old friend had tragically died in a random and unpredictable home accident.
 I was there when this child, now 22 years old, was born and watched her grow up to an amazing woman.
 I watched as my friends raised this incredible young lady, always supporting and always gleaming with pride, they were the best of “All In” parents.
 Now I cannot imagine the pain they must feel.
 This news was especially emotional for me as I now ha...

 4/2/2017 19:00 www.mvmobyduck.com

 It is amazing how your whole life can change in the span of a month.
 A small health issue is diagnosed as a symptom of a major life threatening illness.
 As I battle this illness I am not going to be able to use the boat.
 And, at this time I do not know what the ultimate outcome will be, to be blunt, how much time I have left.
 I love the boat and have been using it frequently.
 The diving and exploring at the California Channel Islands is spectacular.
 A fantastic lobster season just ended. ...